-NS: So, we are talking about being on your own and trying different things.
-What is a typical day like for you on the boat?
+NS: So, we were talking about being on your own and trying different things.
+What's a typical day like for you on the boat?

 BT: Typical day?
 It's an early start.
-I usually get up around 3:00 a.m., 3:30 a.m.
+I usually get up around 3:00, 3:30.
 Usually, I like to get on the nets first light and I spend about five, six, seven hours on the water running nets.